ieeevr/2027/awards/conference-awards/index.md

 <h2>Best DC Paper & Honorable Mention for Best DC Paper</h2>

 <p>The IEEE VR Best Doctoral Consortium (DC) Paper Awards honors exceptional DC papers published and presented at the IEEE VR conference.
 The best DC paper committee consists of three distinguished members chosen by the Conference Awards Committee Chairs and the DC chairs.
 The DC chairs recommend 20% of all DC papers for such an award.
 The best DC committee selects one of these DC papers for Best DC Paper Award and one to receive an Honorable Mention Award.
 DC papers that receive an award will be marked in the program, and authors will receive a certificate at the conference. </p>

-<h2>Best Paper Presentation</h2>

-<p>The IEEE VR Best Presentation Awards honor excellent, interesting, and stimulating presentations of research papers at the IEEE VR conference.
-During the conference, the audience can give a vote for each presentation that they think deserves an award.
-Approximately 3% of presentations with the highest number of votes receive an award.
-Among these selected presentations, the top 1% regarding the number of votes, will receive a Best Presentation Award, while the remaining presentations receive an Honorable Mention Award.</p>